-Unfortunately that is often easier said than done, especially with something as sentimental and sensual as roses.
-Gardeners are very particular about what type of rose they wish to grow.
+Unfortunately, that is often easier said than done, especially with something as sentimental and sensual as roses.
 It can be very hard to give up the idea of long stem tea roses in favor of shrubby rugosas, but choosing the right rose for your area is rule number one.

 - Choose roses suited to your area’s zone and climate.
 Tea roses grow very easily in hot areas, but where winters can be frigid, the Explorer series and old-fashioned rugosas will be much hardier.

 - Select roses resistant to the diseases that are common in your area.